When Attention Sink Emerges in Language Models: An Empirical View: Effects of model architecture TEXT on attention sink

-\textbf{Learnable dimensions of K biases.} In the setup of K biases, we set all dimensions of $\boldsymbol{k}^{*l\textrm{,}\,h}$ as learnable weights.
-In Section~\ref{section3_1}, we have shown that K biases are distributed in a different manifold, with low rank.
-Therefore, we consider only $d_a$ dimensions of $\boldsymbol{k}^{*l\textrm{,}\,h}$ are adjustable/learnable while the other $d_h-d_a$ dimensions are zeros.
-As present in Table~\ref{v_norm}(\emph{Bottom}), with very few learnable dimensions, even for $d_a=\textrm{1}$, $\boldsymbol{k}^{*l\textrm{,}\,h}$ are still allocated significant attention.
-With more learnable dimensions, the attention sink appears more obvious.

-\textbf{Head-sharing biases.}.
-In Appendix~\ref{appendix_model}, we explore whether different heads in each block can share the same parameters for KV biases.
-Results in Table~\ref{multi_head}(\emph{Right}) show that the LM with KV biases tends to shift the attention sink from $\boldsymbol{k}^{*l,h}$ back to the first token.
-While the LM with K biases is less affected.\looseness=-1
+\textbf{Design space of biases.} In Table~\ref{multi_head}(\emph{Right}), the LM with head-sharing KV biases tends to shift the sink from $\boldsymbol{k}^{*l,h}$ back to the first token.
+While the one with head-sharing K biases is less affected.
+In Table~\ref{k_low_rank}, even with small learnable dimensions for key biases, they can still absorb large attention.\looseness=-1